Education

 PharmD professional degree program

 Faculty members in the three School of Pharmacy departments develop and deliver the School’s Doctor of Pharmacy (PharmD) degree program, which is administered by the Dean’s Office.
 Faculty members outside the School also teach in the PharmD program.
+There is also option to pursue a PharmD-PhD dual degree.

 Department of Clinical Pharmacy faculty members are deeply involved with all aspects of the PharmD curriculum, from course development to the use of new methodologies and technologies.
 The department’s volunteer faculty members are essential to the success of the program, particularly the experiential coursework that students begin in the third year of the curriculum.
 In addition, the department is committed to furthering research that explores the effectiveness of new educational models.